dakrauth/picker/README.rst

 Picker
 ======

-A sports picker app for various leagues.
+A Django-based sports picker app for various leagues.

 Templates
 ---------